Why does SEO need ongoing efforts?

 The Competition keeps changing

 The online marketplace keeps on changing very quickly and thus the competition turf.
 You might already have thousands or millions of websites competing with you and in addition to this, many players who might have not paid any attention to SEO before may decide to get in the game and ramp up their efforts.
-You will also face a new competition at times whenever a new piece of content is published.
+You will also face new competition at times whenever a new piece of content is published.
 On top of that, additional thousands of websites get launched daily, ultimately indicating the entry of new companies in your niche that change many parameters with it.
 Even if you are, for instance, running a landscaping company or a home services company, you may get a dozen competitors depending on the size of the market.

 Your competitors constantly keep evaluating and optimizing their SEO and most importantly, there are high chances that most of the competitors in your local market will target the same visitors and promote the same services as yours within the same geographical area.
 They will be in a constant effort to outrank you.

 In order to keep up and get ahead of the competition, it is also important to keep an eye on your competitors to look whether they have expanded their existing services or products and when they add new ones.
 This will allow you to consider and update your own offerings and SEO approaches as the updates made by your competitor might change the search results and rankings.
 For instance, suppose that you run a coffee shop and also serve breakfast with it and now your competitor has also decided to add breakfast to its menu that might grab your audience’s attention.
-Here, you should make sure that you’re your audience does not click away from you and you don’t lose your ranking.
-Hence, SEO should be an ongoing and continuous effort to enable the online existence of your business and rank higher on Google.
+Here, you should make sure that you’re your audience does not click away from you and that you don’t lose your ranking.
+Hence, SEO should be an ongoing and continuous effort to enable the online existence of your business and rank higher on Google

 Ongoing SEO maintains your Page Rankings

 The way you regularly conduct SEO activities decides the ability of your website to rank on the search engine results page.
-As we have already been discussing in this article that SEO is not a one-time activity and should be an ongoing process in order to maintain the page rankings.
+As we have already been discussing in this article that SEO is not a one-time activity and should be an ongoing process in order to maintain page rankings.
 If you don’t continue your SEO optimization, your page rankings will eventually suffer and see a drastic drop from significant listings.

 This fact was discovered and confirmed in a search engine optimization study where businesses that discontinued their SEO campaigns experienced a significant drop in their page rankings by as much as 30%.
 On the contrary, the businesses that continued their campaigns saw a drastic increase in their rankings of about 18%.
 Hence, SEO needs continuous efforts.